 Do you understand the plot any better?
 Without reading from the designer's notes, the green composers seem meaningless.
 Since one of them is clearly Verdi, they can't represent die heilige deutsche Kunst (holy German art).
 The Meistersingers all appear to be artists instead of singers.

 Ptolomy, the Egyptian ruler, and Caesar are battling over oil rights.
 This would work better if there were oil in Egypt.
 Maybe it's supposed to be a different country.
 Never mind.
 In the contemporary world Handel's Giulio Cesare seems to be felt to be a comedy.
 There must be bawdiness, arias sung with bags over heads, fires in oil drums, the star riding a rocket, etc. The cast is spectacularly wonderful, but the production explains nothing.
 Only Sesto and Cornelia add any seriousness to the story.
+This DVD was nominated for a Grammy.

 Could you buy the costumes in a department store?
 You would have to look around for the stripper feathers, but the rest is normal clothing.